 Program(s) Available: B.A.S.

-The Bachelor of Applied Science (B.A.S.) is a flexible, individually tailored degree for students who have pursued a vocational or technical degree.
+The Bachelor of Applied Science (B.A.S.) is a flexible, individually tailored degree for students pursuing a vocational or technical degree.
 Students who have earned a technical Associate of Applied Science (A.A.S.), Associate of Science (A.S.), or certificate from a regionally accredited community college may find a B.A.S. appealing for the following reasons:

-The curriculum for the Bachelor of Applied Science program is designed to provide the additional general and specific education necessary for technicians with vocational or ‘non-college transfer’ certificates/degrees to earn a bachelor's degree.
+The Bachelor of Applied Science program curriculum is designed to provide the additional general and specific education necessary for technicians with vocational or ‘non-college transfer’ certificates/degrees to earn a bachelor's degree.

-The General Bachelor of Applied Science is available only online and at the Kansas City campus.
-Students who wish to attend on-campus to complete the Bachelor of Applied Science must choose an emphasis.
-Below are a common list of emphases.
+Bachelor of Applied Science programs are available only online, on-campus or both.
+Students who wish to attend on-campus to complete the Bachelor of Applied Science must choose an emphasis from the following:

 To be admitted to Northwest’s B.A.S. program, you must have completed one of the following degrees in any area from a regionally-accredited institution: